Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Refining the joint exclusivity graph

-Reading it the other way round, once we know a certain Ramsey number $R(S_1,\ldots,S_k)$ then for every $k$ edge-colored clique of size $R(S_1,\ldots,S_k)$ there exists at least some $i \in \{1,\ldots,k\}$ such that the $i$th monochromatic projection contains sub-structure $S_i$ in it.
-Since a multigraph with the same nodes and edge colors allows for more edges than a graph, the Ramsey theory constraints $S \equiv (S_1,\ldots,S_k)$ that apply to any $k$ edge coloring of a complete graph also apply to a complete $k$ edge coloring of a multigraph of the same size.
-Therefore, for our analysis, we don't necessarily need new results on multigraph Ramsey theory results to squeeze results out of multigraphs like $\Gamma^k$.
-In fact, there isn't enough development within Ramsey theory of multigraphs in the literature yet.
-Our results therefore will be based only on the Ramsey theory results established for graphs.
+Since a multigraph allows for more edges than a graph with the same nodes, Ramsey-theoretic constraints $(S_1,\ldots,S_k)$ that apply to any $k$ edge coloring of a complete graph also apply to a $k$ edge coloring of a multigraph of the same size.
+Therefore, for our analysis, we do not necessarily need new Ramsey-theoretic results specific for multigraphs in order to squeeze out conclusions applicable to multigraphs like $\Gamma^k$.
+In fact, the Ramsey theory of multigraphs is not sufficiently developed in the literature.
+Our work is therefore based only on Ramsey-theoretic results established for ordinary graphs.